LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTableInternal.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
+2020-10-22  LC         set datetime conversion to 102 (ansi) 2020-10-22  LC         Required workflow check is only performed on updated objects 2020-09-23  LC         Remove rows from other classes for table update 2020-09-04  LC         split merge into parts per advice 2020-09-04  LC         move updating of audit history to smpfupdatetable 2020-08-26  LC         revise error checking for required workflows 2020-08-18  LC         replace column deleted flag with property 27 (deleted) datetime 2020-07-27  LC         Update to handle new status for deleted and checked out
-2020-02-20  LC         Change assembly to system.culture time 2019-11-18  LC         Update time format to address localisation 2019-08-30  JC         Added documentation
+2020-06-20  LC         Fix bug with localisation error on workflow 2020-02-20  LC         Change assembly to system.culture time 2019-11-18  LC         Update time format to address localisation 2019-08-30  JC         Added documentation